We take a look at how to clean paving slabs with bleach and water.

 Wet the patio slabs with clean water

-Make sure you wet the areas into the corners of the patio.
+Make sure you wet all the area.
+Pay particular attention into the corners of the patio.

 You can vary the strength of the cleaner by mixing more bleach or more water depending on how dirty the paving is.
-But a mix of 5 – 1 should be sufficient to clean and kill weeds and algae on most patio paving slabs.
+But a mix of 5 – 1 should be sufficient to clean and kill weeds, moss & algae on most types of patio paving slabs.

 Apply the bleach and water to the wet paving slabs

-Next apply the cleaner to the surface and brush all over to make sure you get an equal coverage of the cleaner.
+Next apply the cleaner to the paved surface.
+Brush the solution to make sure you get an equal coverage of the cleaner.